 I know that is not going to solve your present predicament - living in the same house with a man you feel you love, but who cannot commit.
 There is no easy answer to that and unlikely an 'ideal solution' - certainly not one that I can begin to address on this page.

-I wish you all the very best, Natalie.
+I wish you all the very best for your happiness, Natalie.